gcastilhos/blockchain_app/README.md

 **Blockchain Demo App** is a simulation of a powergrid event blockchain, where the power events (e.g., lights on, refrigerator cycling, etc) of a given household (picogrid) is registered every given seconds and added as a block in a blockchain.
 This app has several displays of such events:

-1. Blockchain Demo - a display of a number of houses (1 to 100), with hardcoded data (same data for every household), and a demonstration of modifications attempts to the created block hash.
+1. _Blockchain Demo_ - a display of a number of houses (1 to 100), with hardcoded data (same data for every household), and a demonstration of modifications attempts to the created block hash.
 The hash of the data is a SHA-256 encoding of the text provided by the values and headers.
 If any modification is made to the data (editable field), a red frame indicates that the current hash for a given household is not the original encoding.
 This is propagated to the following blocks (household hashes), also demonstrating the level of complexity required to change any block in the blockchain.

-1. _Events Hash_ -
+1. _Events Hash_ - Each event is requested from the [Event Queue](https://github.com/gcastilhos/blockchain1), displayed and its hash is calculated on the right-hand tab.
+A total hash encoding of all hashes is shown at bottom, with a yellow frame.
+This simulation cycles through 100 events, then return to 1.
+All events are

 The application is Vue.js SPA (Single Page App), with no servers in the backend.
 For that matter, it is a static application, with the Vue.js app taking care of handling the front-end rendering and data fetching.
 The event records are provided by the [event queue server](https://eventqueue.herokuapp.com/events).
 Please, check

-## Project setup
+## Project setup (using vue-cli and yarn package manager)
 ```
 yarn install
 ```